evanmwilliams/nes-emulator/README.md

 ![Snake Game Running on Emulator](./snake_game.png)

+For the snake game, use A, S, D, and W to move left, right, down, and up, respectively.
+Keep chasing the colorful pixels to make the snake bigger!

 ## Testing
 To run all of the unit tests, run `cargo test` from any directory.
 The CPU module has extensive unit testing, so if you just want to run selected tests use `cargo test --test [test_name]`.